llorracc/HAFiscal-econsocart-bug-mwes/README.md

 **Repository Purpose**: Standalone bug demonstrations for the Econometric Society data editor and maintainers

 **Context**: These bugs were discovered while preparing a submission to Quantitative Economics using the official `econsocart` document class (version 2.0, 2023/12/01).
-While individually modest, diagnosing their root causes and constructing reliable workarounds required considerable effort.
+While individually modest, diagnosing their root causes and constructing reliable workarounds required some effort.

 **Interactive Demo**: Click the Binder badge above to launch an interactive environment where you can reproduce both bugs and test workarounds without any local installation.
 Alternatively, see the [Docker section](#docker-alternative) below for a containerized local environment.